 Click on Network to open the panel.

-In the left pane, select the network connection that you want to have a fixed address.
-If you plug in to the network with a cable, click Wired, then click the button in the lower right corner of the panel.
+Find the network connection that you want to have a fixed address.
+Click the button next to the network connection.
 For a Wi-Fi connection, the button will be located next to the active network.

-Click on IPv4 or IPv6 in the left pane and change the Addresses to Manual.
+Select the IPv4 or IPv6 tab and change the Method to Manual.

 Type in the IP Address and Gateway, as well as the appropriate Netmask.

-In the DNS section, switch Automatic to OFF.
+In the DNS section, switch the Automatic switch to off.
 Enter the IP address of a DNS server you want to use.
 Enter additional DNS server addresses using the + button.

-In the Routes section, switch Automatic to OFF.
+In the Routes section, switch the Automatic switch to off.
 Enter the Address, Netmask, Gateway and Metric for a route you want to use.
 Enter additional routes using the + button.

 Click Apply.
 The network connection should now have a fixed IP address.